When you’re in the office, it’s easy to be lulled into believing you know exactly what your team is working on.

-For each of these vital KPI’s, you should assess which remote employees or teams are responsible for achieving projected goals in these areas, and exactly how they plan to do so, which leads us to the next section:
+For each of these vital KPI’s, you should assess which remote employees or teams are responsible for achieving projected goals in these areas, and exactly how they plan to do so.

-You may not have re-visited the goals for a certain position since you wrote out the job description to hire someone, but setting concrete goals — whether monthly, weekly, quarterly or even yearly— is the ultimate key in order to measure the performance of remote workers.
+You may not have re-visited the goals for a certain position since you wrote out the job description to hire someone, but setting concrete goals — whether monthly, weekly, quarterly or even yearly— is the ultimate key to measuring the performance of remote workers.